dswaby/generator-marionette-coffee/README.md

 * Starting point for new marionette project

-* includes hello world type module
+* includes hello world module example

 * using boilerplate express server